 A senior at Rice University, Senthil is pursuing a degree in Electrical and Computer Engineering, and the Engineering Leadership Certificate from Rice Center for Engineering Leadership.
 Looking to further entrepreneurship at Rice, he served as the Managing Director for Rice Launch (now Rice Entrepreneurship Club).
 Prior to founding Ziel Solutions (Class 3), Senthil served as an intern for OwlSpark during Class 2.
 He enjoys breaking down the traditional concept of engineers as ineffective communicators and is a contributing writer for the Houston Chronicle on data-driven topics including sports, engineering education, and entrepreneurship.

 Kerri has broad experience in developing strategies and programs that help maximize the success of technology-based startups.
 Her experience includes entrepreneurship education, startup acceleration, educational programming, technology licensing, and commercialization.
 During her tenure at the Houston Advanced Research Center, Kerri provided leadership, oversight, and strategic direction for commercialization and technology transfer initiatives.
-Kerri joined Rice University in 2004 where she serves as Associate Managing Director of the Rice Alliance for Technology and Entrepreneurship, Managing Director of Rice University’s startup accelerator (OwlSpark), and Director of the NSF sponsored Innovation Corps Grant program (I-Corps) at Rice University.
+Kerri joined Rice University in 2004 where she serves as Interim Executive Director of the Rice Clean Energy Accelerator, Associate Managing Director of the Rice Alliance for Technology and Entrepreneurship, and Director of the NSF sponsored Innovation Corps Grant program (I-Corps) at Rice University.
 In all positions, she plays a lead role in fostering collaboration and accelerating the formation of technology-based startups in the areas of energy, clean technology, life science and information technology.